DavidSanSan110/ConditionalDeploy/README.md

 ## Conditional Deployment

-The project employs conditional deployment strategies using GitHub Actions workflows to facilitate targeted and automated deployment based on specific conditions or events within the repository.
+The project employs **conditional deployment** strategies using GitHub Actions workflows to facilitate targeted and automated deployment based on specific conditions or events within the repository.

-Conditional deployment allows for the execution of deployment tasks selectively, triggered by particular events or changes.
-These workflows are designed to deploy services only when relevant changes occur in the associated directories, ensuring precision in deployment processes and avoiding unnecessary deployments.
+Conditional deployment allows for the execution of deployment tasks **selectively**, triggered by particular events or changes.
+These workflows are designed to deploy services only when relevant changes occur in the associated directories, ensuring precision in deployment processes and **avoiding unnecessary deployments**.

-The conditional deployment setup ensures that only the necessary services are built, updated, or deployed in response to changes pushed to the respective directories, optimizing the deployment workflow and maintaining a streamlined deployment process.
+The conditional deployment setup ensures that only the **necessary services are built, updated, or deployed in response to changes pushed** to the respective directories, optimizing the deployment workflow and maintaining a streamlined deployment process.

 ## Deployment Times